cityofaustin/vision-zero/editor/testing.md

 ### EMS list - `/ems`

+- the navigation item is only visible to editor and admin roles
 - filter using various search input fields and filter card switches
 - filters are preserved (in local storage) when refreshing the page or navigating back to it
 - for records with a matching crash, the **Crash ID** column is populated with working URL to the crash details page